Different by design

 Ready to make your own space?
 What do you need help with?

-Nestled in Mountain View, California, in the heart of Silicon Valley, Khan Lab School is a futuristic laboratory for both STEM-obsessed students as well as forward-thinking teachers looking to experiment with new forms of pedagogy.
+Nestled in Mountain View, California, in the heart of Silicon Valley, Khan Lab School is a futurist laboratory for both STEM-obsessed students as well as forward-thinking teachers looking to experiment with new forms of pedagogy.

 Through its partnership with Kurani, Khan Lab School has been able to serve as a cutting-edge model for two groups: educational leaders who want to test out new ways of teaching, and the founders of startup schools who are passionate about building their first-ever campus.